-If you’re shopping around for a video surveillance system for your business, your search will lead you to two popular options: DVR (digital video recorder) systems and NVR (network video recorder systems).
+If you’re shopping around for a video security system for your business, your search will lead you to two popular options DVR vs NVR: DVR (digital video recorder) systems and NVR (network video recorder) systems.

 The option you choose will impact your total costs, video quality, and the retention of the footage.